Cultural Fluency in Global Marketing (Part 1)

 (Interestingly, native Korean news and airline websites often feature much more text and detail on their own homepage content than sites in other global markets.
 Korean copywriters don't operate on the same "less is more" wavelength as their English counterparts.
 In-depth descriptions of products and services aren't just tolerated on native Korean homepages.
 They're expected!)

 After we crafted more resonant localizations for this promotional content, engagement dramatically improved.
 Click-throughs increased by an average of 15%.
 Checkouts rose by nearly 45%.
 One promotion generated a nearly 30% jump in clicks, and a nearly 70% increase in checkouts.

-Crafting culturally-resonant, localized content made all the difference.
+Crafting culturally-resonant, localised content made all the difference.

 To Be Continued…

-So far, we've learned how optimizing translations and on-site elements can improve engagement and consumer loyalty in global markets.
-But stay tuned: we'll wide the scope of our conversation to include in-language social media, conversion rate optimization and more, in the second part of this blog series.
+So far, we've learned how optimising translations and on-site elements can improve engagement and consumer loyalty in global markets.
+But stay tuned: we'll wide the scope of our conversation to include in-language social media, conversion rate optimisation and more, in the second part of this blog series.